Teradata/stacki-wiki/Ubuntu-on-Stacki.md

 That looks good.

 <h5>Install</h5>
-We'll set these to boot.
-They have the correct installaction so we'll set the thing they do on the next boot to be "install" and they'll start intalling Ubuntu.
-This is going to wipe out your disk partitioning and formatting.
+We'll set the boot flag for these to install.
+They have the correct installaction so we'll set the thing they do on the next boot to be "install" and they'll start installing Ubuntu.
+This is going to wipe out your disk partitioning and formatting, but shouldn't mess with your controller configuration.

 ```
 stack set host boot backend action=install